 According to the findings in this case study, and regarding the second research question, some tools from the vast Lean tool kit have been applied, namely 5S's and Kanban.
 Additionally, other productivity improvements have been developed to increase productivity and reduce intermediate stocks, such as Section Productivity Boards.
-OLITREM took some of the requirements from ISO 9001 and improved them to increase quality even further.
-OLITREM, however, still has a long road to become fully Lean.
+FROSKY took some of the requirements from ISO 9001 and improved them to increase quality even further.
+FROSKY, however, still has a long road to become fully Lean.

-Answering the third research question, findings indicate that the Lean tools and some of its principles, mainly the continuous improvement, are constantly part of the organizational management frameworks.
-With the Lean implementation OLITREM now can have a clearer vision regarding production performance, which means more valuable and reliable decisions can be made both at the factory level as well as at the organization level.
+Answering the third research question, findings indicate that the Lean tools and some of its principles, mainly the continuous improvement, are constantly part of the organisational management frameworks.